Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsection{Adversarial Negative Generation}

-Adversarial Negative Generation (ANG) is a sophisticated technique which devise to enhance the robustness and performance in RS.
-Same as other negative sampling strategies, the core of ANG seeks to address the challenge of imbalanced training data, where positive interactions tend to dominate while real negative instances are relatively sparse.
+Adversarial Negative Generation (ANG) is a sophisticated technique which devise to enhance the robustness and performance of RS.
+Same as other negative sampling strategies, the core of ANG seeks to address the imbalanced data issue, where positive interactions tend to dominate while real negative instances are relatively sparse.
 Existing ANG studies can be fundamentally categorized into two distinct paradigms: Generative ANG and Sampled ANG.
-The key emphases, advantages, and challenges of each strategy are systematically outlined in Table \ref{table.gan}.
+In the forthcoming sub-sections, we will expound upon these two methods from the existing ANG studies in RS.